santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Planning.md

 The JTBD framework can be traced back to Harvard professor Theodore Levitt's famous observation: "People don't want to buy a quarter-inch drill.
 They want a quarter-inch hole!"
 (Strategyn, n.d.).
 This insight shifted focus from products to outcomes, laying groundwork for future innovation thinking.
 Two pioneers formalised this concept into today's framework: Tony Ulwick, who applied jobs-focused approaches at Cordis Corporation in the early 1990s and published the first JTBD book "What Customers Want" (2005); and Clayton Christensen, whose "Marketing Malpractice" (2005) article and subsequent book "Competing Against Luck" (2016) established Jobs Theory as a cornerstone of innovation thinking (Ulwick, 2020).
 Their work transformed a simple insight into a powerful framework that consistently uncovers why customers make purchase decisions.

+In JTBD, a "job" is defined as "a statement that describes, with precision, what people are trying to accomplish in a given situation" (Ulwick, 2020).
+Each job encompasses three critical dimensions:

+- **Functional** (the practical objectives that need to be accomplished - what literally needs to get done)
+- **Emotional** (how customers want to feel or avoid feeling during the process, such as confidence, satisfaction, or avoiding frustration)
+- **Social** (how customers want to be perceived by others, including considerations of status, identity, and competence)

+Christensen emphasises that understanding all three dimensions is essential for developing solutions that address the complete job (HBS Working Knowledge, 2006).

+JTBD transcends traditional demographic segmentation by focusing on why products are hired regardless of who does the hiring.
+Consider how a 24-year-old urban professional with limited cooking skills and a 60-year-old suburban retiree with mobility challenges might both hire the same meal delivery service.
+Despite their demographic differences, they share the job of "having a convenient, high-quality meal without the burden of shopping, preparation, and cleanup."
+This explains why demographic profiles often fail to predict purchasing behavior—the causal mechanism is the job, not customer attributes.

+The framework reframes customer "needs" as specific success criteria for accomplishing jobs.
+These precise outcome statements (e.g., "minimize preparation time" rather than "convenience") provide clear targets for product development, making innovation more predictable and directly informing product requirements.

 **References:**

 Christensen, C. M., Dillon, K., Hall, T., & Duncan, D. (2016).
 "Know Your Customers' Jobs to Be Done."
 Harvard Business Review, 94(9), 54–62. [https://www.innosight.com/insight/know-your-customers-jobs-to-be-done/](https://www.innosight.com/insight/know-your-customers-jobs-to-be-done/)